calvin-cs262-Fall2024-TheATeam/Centsible-Service/README.md

 It has the following read data route URLs:

 - / a hello message
-- /transactions/:id transactions of user
+- /transactions/:id all transactions of user id
-- /currentBalance/:id the current balance of user
+- /currentBalance/:id the current balance of user id
+- /budgetCategoryName/:id the category name of budget category id
+- /monthBudget budget information of a user for a particular month
+- /budgetSubcategory/:id all subcategories for a budget category id